vd191/rent-tracker-blockchain/README.md

 Create a new renter
 ![Imgur](https://i.imgur.com/N23Jz31.png)

-Then record the payment date to BlockChain
+Store the renter payment to block
 ![Imgur](https://i.imgur.com/8zFPvkY.png)

 ## Or with cURL